 Here are some tips from my experiences, and other resources, to help you find your new best friend.

 1) Find tailors with high review ratings in your city.
 Search local review websites like yelp and citysearch for “tailor” and “alterations”.
 Extra points if there are positive reviews from other petite women.
-This is how I found my last favorite tailor in Los Angeles.
+This is how I found one of my favorite tailors in Los Angeles.

 2) Ask other women.
 Know any perfectly tailored and well dressed women?
 Chances are these chic ladies have a fabulous tailor helping them out.
 This also works for impeccably dressed men.
-There’s also a thread in the Alterations Needed Forum dedicated to tailor recommendations!
+There’s also a Tailor page here on Alterations Needed dedicated to tailor recommendations from other petites!

 3) Look for tailors that advertise as specializing in custom menswear.
 Tailors knowledgeable in menswear tailoring should be able to handle your most difficult of alterations, no sweat. (tip courtesy of The Pocket Stylist by Kendall Farr)